-The uterus is a muscular organ of the female body, shaped like an inverted pear.
-The lining of the uterus, the endometrium, thickens during ovulation in preparation for receiving a fertilised ovum.
-If the ovum is unfertilised, the lining comes away.
+The uterus is a muscular organ of the female body, shaped like an upside-down pear.
+The lining of the uterus, the endometrium, thickens during ovulation in preparation for receiving a fertilised ovum (egg).
+If the ovum is unfertilised, the lining comes away as bleeding.
 This is known as menstruation.
 If the ovum is fertilised, the developing baby is nurtured inside the uterus throughout the nine months of pregnancy.

 Reasons for hysterectomy